Dante’s Immortality – Chapter 59

 Dante looked down at the two swords in his hand.
 While it was true that they were useful for versatility and attack variation, Victoria had pointed out a huge weakness that was now obvious.
 “The swords can easily be tangled with each other.”

 Victoria gave an approving smile and a nod.
 “Exactly.
+While a true sword master may be able to teach you how to be proficient with two full swords, I cannot.
 Now, let’s discuss which weapons would actually be viable for you to learn.”

 He didn’t know why, but something about Victoria’s approving smile actually gave him a sense of satisfaction.
 For some reason, it felt like the smile was completely genuine and earned.